-In response to Illinois Statute 20 ILCS 2310/2310-225 and 227, the Illinois Nurse Aide Competency Evaluation Program at Southern Illinois University at Carbondale completed the Illinois Certified Nurse Assistant Incentive Program survey report, which focused on incentives that would assist in the recruitment and retention of CNAs in the Illinois Health System.
-In addition, the Illinois Career Ladder/Incentive Program committee worked to finalize a draft set of requirements and curriculum for an advanced CNA training program.
+In response to Illinois Statute 20 ILCS 2310//2310-225 and 227 and based upon results of the Illinois Certified Nurse Assistant Incentive Program survey, the Illinois Career Ladder/Incentive Program committee completed the draft regulations and curriculum for an Advanced Nurse Aide Training program or CNA II.
+These regulations are being initially reviewed by the Administrative Rules Section.
 This level of training would promote professional development and expand the role of a nursing assistant in the long-term care setting.